giastoica/test/README.md

-# test
+# My First Project

+Welcome to my first GitHub project!

+## Description

-I am trying to learn how GitHub works
+This is a simple project to learn GitHub basics.

+## Features

+- Instructions for beginners.

+- Easy-to-follow examples.